jawking/machine-learning-introduction/assets/ml-resources.md

 - Deep Learning with Keras

 ## Practical
-- A good walkthrough an entire (and not unusual) data science project, includ
+- A good walkthrough an entire (and not unusual) data science project, including data cleaning, data vi